-The purpose of this report is for information for the Community Board, it will be reported to the Parks Committee and Council.
-The Development Plan for Southshore Spit is presented and the reclassification of the Southshore Reserve from Recreation to Scenic is discussed.
+The purpose of this report is to present the draft Development Plan for Southshore Spit and to discuss the reclassification of the Southshore Reserve.

-This plan has been produced as the local community desired a more substantial document to guide the development work at the spit (see attached report and plan, page 37).
+This plan has been produced in response to the local community's desire for a more substantial document to guide the development work at the spit.
+The plan has been separately circulated to the Committee.

-Workshops have been held with the community to get their ideas about the management of the spit.
+Workshops have been held with the community to seek their ideas for the management of the spit.
 A working party of Southshore and South Brighton residents, Coast Care staff and Community Board members have met over the last year to guide the production of the plan.

-The main points of the Development Plan are:
+The main points of the draft Development Plan are:

-Although dominated by introduced plants, the Spit retains considerable natural character and provides excellent opportunities to observe birds roosting at high tides.
-The Spit is used extensively for recreation, particularly walking along the beach and dog exercising, and this causes some wildlife disturbance which needs to be managed.

-The Spit is inherently unstable, and the dunes and their vegetation need to be retained to provide practical protection against erosion and inundation.
+- Although dominated by introduced plants, the Spit retains considerable natural character and provides excellent opportunities to observe birds roosting at high tides.
+The Spit is used extensively for recreation, particularly walking along the beach and dog exercising, and this causes some wildlife disturbance which needs to be managed. - The Spit is inherently unstable, and the dunes and their vegetation need to be retained to provide practical protection against erosion and inundation.
 It is important that management recognises the protective function of the Spit, and development does not exacerbate its instability.
-The proposed development options are intended to maintain and enhance the natural character and protective function of the Spit.

-It is proposed that the existing legal road (and accreted land) will be closed, amalgamated with the reserve and classified as a scenic reserve.
+The proposed development options are intended to maintain and enhance the natural character and protective function of the Spit. - It is proposed that the existing legal road (and accreted land) will be closed, amalgamated with the reserve and classified as a scenic reserve.
 Recreation facilities will be restricted to further interpretation signs, two walking tracks and a short boardwalk across a small estuarine inlet.
-This will minimise the disturbance of roosting birds at high tide, and increase people's awareness of the wildlife values of the area.

-Existing planted areas will be enhanced with further plantings, and other low-lying areas will also be planted with native plants.
+This will minimise the disturbance of roosting birds at high tide, and increase people's awareness of the wildlife values of the area. - Existing planted areas will be enhanced with further plantings, and other low-lying areas will also be planted with native plants.
 These areas provide a practical opportunity for restoring the native plant communities that naturally occurred on the Spit.